marcosiino/xcode-loves-ai/README.md

 8. Go to System Preferences => Extensions => Xcode Source Editor and check that the extension is enabled.
 9. Run Xcode and select a source file or any file that opens within the source editor.
 The extension's commands should be available at the end of the Editor menu, under the menu item "AIAssistant".

+Important: before trying the extension you must obtain an OpenAI apikey (https://platform.openai.com/account/api-keys), then create a file named openai.apikey XCLovesAI_Extension folder and paste the apikey inside.

+## Code Use Disclosure

+By using this extension, you agree that any code you input will be sent to the OpenAI's ChatGPT APIs.
+Do not submit code that contains sensitive intellectual property or sensitive data (api keys, passwords, etc...).
+The responsibility of ensuring this rests with you.
+Misuse of this tool is solely the user's liability.

 ## Available Commands

 ### Comment selection